E5 Bakehouse

 • price 1 of 4

-The Japanese have embraced the art of French patisserie and become seriously good at it – and now you can get your fix at this gleaming space on Ealing Broadway.
-Wa Cafe’s light, minimalist interior is dominated by two gleaming counters packed with pristine rows of all things baked: spirals of dark-green matcha tea sponge filled with whipped cream; perfectly presented mini pastry tarts; sweet buns filled with red bean paste or custard and so on.
-There are savoury offerings too, from breads topped with ham and cheese to deep-fried savoury doughnuts filled with delicately spiced curry – they sound so wrong, but they’re so right.
-Also don’t miss the light, crisp French-inspired choux à la crème flavoured with vanilla, black sesame or green tea.
-There are also sites in Covent Garden and Marylebone.
+Why we love it: The Japanese have seriously embraced the art of French patisserie, and one of the best London spots to get your fix is surely WA Café.
+The Ealing outpost’s light, minimalist interior is dominated by two gleaming counters packed with pristine rows of all things baked: spirals of dark-green matcha tea sponge filled with whipped cream; perfectly presented mini pastry tarts; sweet buns filled with red bean paste or custard and so on.
+There are savoury offerings too, from breads topped with ham and cheese to deep-fried savoury doughnuts filled with delicately spiced vegetable curry – trust us, they’re delicious.

 Advertising